Leena Kumari 10 Min Read

 Nature and Nervous System Regulation

 Human sensory systems evolved in natural settings.
-Exposure to natural light, greenery, organic patterns, and quiet spaces reduces stress hormones and improves emotional regulation.
-Environments dominated by noise, crowding, and artificial stimuli keep the nervous system in a low-grade threat response.
-Healing spaces do not need to be elaborate.
-They need to be biologically friendly.
+Exposure to nature and green spaces reduces stress hormones and improves emotional regulation.
+Environments dominated by noise and crowding keep the nervous system in threat.
+Healing spaces need to be biologically friendly.

 Internal Safety and Self-Compassion